arXiv/arxiv-docs/help/bulk_data.md

 For all articles the [processed PDF and source files are available from Amazon S3](bulk_data_s3.md).
 We recommend this method for bulk access to the full-text of arXiv articles.

+### Programmatic harvesting

+As stated on our [robots](/help/robots) page, arXiv has limited server capacity and our first priority is to support interactive use by human users.
+That said, we are plainly aware that our corpus